 Distract yourself

-This one might sound flippant or even erasing of your pain (trust us, we don’t mean to do that).
-We know how grueling period pains can be, especially if you suffer from a condition like endometriosis.
+This one is flippant in comparison.
+We know how gruelling period pains can be, especially if you suffer from a condition like endometriosis or PCOS.

 Of course, some period pain isn’t possible to think your way out of.
 If your period pains are extreme, then this may be a sign that something is wrong.
 You can read our blog about when to get checked for endometriosis here.